U3A BRISBANE

 Tutor: Margaret Hill

-We will begin 2024 with Simon Winchester's "The Surgeon of Crowthorne", and move on to Pip Williams "The Bookbinder of Jericho".
+We began 2024 with Simon Winchester's "The Surgeon of Crowthorne", and will move on to Pip Williams' "The Bookbinder of Jericho".
 Both these books are the result of extensive and fascinating research.
 Simon Winchester structures his material in a way that gives the factual story of the making of The Oxford English Dictionary the guise of a gripping narrative of "Murder and Madness".
 Pip Williams on the other hand creates a fictional narrative within the shell of extraordinary facts.
 We end the year with "Offshore" by Penelope Fitzgerald.

 Venue: Adelaide St, Room 11